watto-engineer/dash/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

+**Wagerr Core's `configure` script by default will ignore the depends output.** In order for it to pick up libraries, tools, and settings from the depends build, you must set the `CONFIG_SITE` environment variable to point to a `config.site` settings file.
-A prefix will be generated that's suitable for plugging into Wagerr's configure.
-In the above example, a dir named x86_64-w64-mingw32 will be created.
-To use it for Wagerr:
+In the above example, a file named `depends/x86_64-w64-mingw32/share/config.site` will be created.
+To use it during compilation:

-    ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32
+    CONFIG_SITE=$PWD/depends/x86_64-w64-mingw32/share/config.site ./configure

 Common `host-platform-triplets` for cross compilation are: